operasoftware/devopera/_drafts/appearin-workshop/appearin-workshop.md

 	<iframe src="https://www.youtube.com/embed/d7hQIgj13UE" width="570" height="320" allowfullscreen class="figure__media"></iframe>
 </figure>

-## It's up to you!
+## It’s up to you!

-If you're interested in creating your own extension, you can start with the <a href="https://developer.appear.in/">Appear.in API documentation</a> and our <a href="https://dev.opera.com/extensions">extension docs</a> and take it from there.
+If you’re interested in creating your own extension, you can start with the [Appear.in API documentation](https://developer.appear.in/) and our [extension docs](https://dev.opera.com/extensions) and take it from there.